mth-1012/comp472_project/README.md

 ## Libraries

+Create an Anaconda environment with Python 3.9 (**not the latest**)

-Using Anaconda, install the following before running (note that _cudatoolkit_ is not mandatory and can be omitted, it is around 625 MB)
+Using Anaconda, install the following before running.

-    conda install pytorch torchvision torchaudio cudatoolkit=11.0 -c pytorch
+    conda install pytorch torchvision torchaudio -c pytorch

+If you want to utilize cuda, install this.

+    conda install cudatoolkit=11.0

 Continue to install the following tools.

-    pip install skorch
+    pip install skorch matplotlib

 Make sure _jupyter notebook_ is installed before running the notebook file.